Digital training delivered to women's doorsteps in rural Bangladesh

 Goal 10 Reduced Inequalities

 Because of cultural and traditional practices in Bangladesh, women do not have the same rights and freedoms as men.
 Once wed, a woman becomes strongly tied to her husband’s family.
-This greatly limits her opportunities to education and employment.
+This greatly limits her opportunities for education and employment.

 Women of the revolution